francescozaniol/xsalt/examples/custom-elements/README.md

 </xsl:template>
 ```

-The `custom-elements` tag should contain a list of self-closing tags which will be defined as custom elements (note: the tags inside `custom-elements` will not be transformed; their porpuse is declarative only).
+The `custom-elements` tag should contain a list of self-closing tags that will be defined as custom elements.
+Note: the tags inside `custom-elements` will not be transformed; their porpuse is declarative only.

-`custom-elements` must also define the `xslt-import-url` attribute, which will be used by Javascript to import the transformations.
-Important: such url is relative to the document's url, it is not a path relative to the current file.
+`custom-elements` must also define the `xslt-import-url` attribute, which will be used by JavaScript to import the transformations.
+Important: this URL is relative to the document's URL, not a path relative to the current file.

-Note how, on adding a new todo (see `script`), a `<todo-item>` is injected directly in the dom.
-That's because it's defined as a custom element.
+Note how, when adding a new todo (see `script`), a `<todo-item>` is injected directly into the DOM because it's defined as a custom element.

 ## Demo